Vardot/varbase_components/components/organisms/card-featured/README.md

                     (large desktops, 1200px and up)
 * `columns_xxl_size`: Extra Extra Large Breakpoint size (xxl) - Size of two columns for XX-Large devices (larger desktops, 1400px and up)
-* `utility_classes`: Use to add extra Bootstrap utility classes for the main Card wrapper.
+* `card_featured_utility_classes`: Use to add extra Bootstrap utility classes for the main Card wrapper.
                     E.g. `mb-3 shadow-lg` ( Do not add `card`).
-* `media_utility_classes`: Use to add extra Bootstrap utility classes for the Card Media region wrapper.
+* `card_featured_media_utility_classes`: Use to add extra Bootstrap utility classes for the Card Media region wrapper.
                           E.g. `bg-secondary mb-3` ( Do not add `card-img`).
-* `content_utility_classes`: Use to add extra Bootstrap utility classes for the Card Content region wrapper.
+* `card_featured_content_utility_classes`: Use to add extra Bootstrap utility classes for the Card Content region wrapper.
                             E.g. `w-75 mb-3 overflow-y-hidden`  ( Do not add `card-body`).

 ## Attributes: